chunqian/pascal-language-server/README.md

 * open the `lspprotocol.lpk` package in Lazarus.
 It is located in the [src/protocol](src/protocol) directory.

-  You can compile this package in the IDE, but this is not needed: The Lazarus IDE and Lazbuild simply need to know where itis.
+  You can compile this package in the IDE, but this is not needed: The Lazarus IDE and Lazbuild simply need to know where it is.

 * open the `src/standard/pasls.lpi` project file in Lazarus, and compile the program. or use the lazbuid commandline:

+use lazarus

 ```sh
 lazbuild src/standard/pasls.lpi